ajspurr/stroke_prediction/README.md

   - Try to optimize different models (e.g. KNN, Random Forest)
   - Improve hyperparameter tuning of current models
     - Explore further on how to optimize models for unbalanced data
-    - More precise parameter ranges
+    - More precise hyperparameter tuning
   - Explore feature engineering and feature importance
 - Productionize chosen model